 When I was first introduced to tahini paste, I made the mistake of trying to eat it straight out of the jar on a spoon.
 Big mistake!
 Unlike, peanut butter or other nut butters, it is not naturally sweet at all.
 It tasted awful on its own.
 Fair warning….don’t do it!

 One tablespoon of tahini contains 7.9 g of fat, most of which is from the heart-healthy monounsaturated and polyunsaturated fats.
 A small amount of tahini goes a long way, so you can get the benefits without stretching out the waistline.

-How to make tahini salad dressing
+How to make tahini sauce